RMWMStevens/MSSQL-to-MongoDB/README.md

 # MSSQL-to-MongoDB
- A C# script to convert a relational MSSQL database to MongoDB
+A C# console app to convert a relational MS SQL database to MongoDB